 The qualified aromatherapist evaluates the client response and maintains a system of documentation.

 Standard VI: Continuing Education

-Continuing educational opportunities are available to aromatherapists through conferences, workshops, graduate courses, journals, tele-conferences and research.
-The qualified aromatherapist assumes responsibility for his/her continuing education and professional development, and modifies one’s practice to assimilate new knowledge gained from continuing education.
+Continuing educational opportunities are available to aromatherapists through conferences, workshops, graduate courses, journals, webinars and research.
+The qualified aromatherapist assumes responsibility for his/her continuing education and professional development and modifies one’s practice to assimilate new knowledge gained from continuing education.